tomato42/tls13-spec/draft-ietf-tls-tls13.md

 %%% Hello Messages
-       opaque SessionID<0..32>;

-Warning: Because the SessionID is transmitted without confidentiality or integrity protection, servers MUST NOT place confidential information in session identifiers or let the contents of fake session identifiers cause any breach of security.
-(Note that the content of the handshake as a whole, including the SessionID, is protected by the Finished messages exchanged at the end of the handshake.)

 The cipher suite list, passed from the client to the server in the ClientHello message, contains the combinations of cryptographic algorithms supported by the client in order of the client's preference (favorite choice first).
 Each cipher